rafael-abuawad/simple-mint/README.md

 This app lets you mint NFTs and add their corresponding metadata from a clear and easy to use interface.

+## Tutorial

+I've written a step-by-step tutorial that explains how to create this same application, [you can read it here.](https://dev.to/rafael_abuawad/create-a-simple-minting-dapp-using-nextjs-brownie-solidity-and-tailwindcss-2034-temp-slug-4834495)

 ## Features

 - Let's the user create an NFT, with an image and metadata (properties)